Deltares/rtc-tools-simulation/CONTRIBUTING.md

 To setup pre-commit, run `pre-commit install` (only needs to be done once).
 Code quality and formatting will then be automatically checked during a commit.

+To run the pre-commit check outside of a commit, run `pre-commit run --all-files --show-diff-on-failure` from the root directory.

 ## Test Suite

 Make sure that the test suite succeeds before merging a branch into main.